Better Programming Languages

 - Fancy languages encourage fancy thinking, and developers tend to gold plate the backs of draws before building the desk.

 - These common languages map better to the real-life problem domain.
 The designers of PHP said that they changed the language until it could succintly express common website tasks.
-It could be argued that they did this with ML, only the task was to implement a tiny 'toy' language.
+ML came from the world of accademic Computer Science, and shows a similar bias toward common problems in that domain.

-- There is a very strong bias in the population of new startups away from 'better' languages.
+- There is a very strong bias in the population of new startups away from 'better' languages, so any advantage provided is hidden by the much larger base rate for 'boring' choices.

 Suppose that software doesn't succeed based on how well it works in the environment it is designed for, but by how well it works in an environment it was never intended to be used in.